-Make sure to show your appreciation and respect for the organization by turning it down as quickly as you can.
-Call the employer to verbally decline the offer or write a brief letter releasing the position (see Letters guide, page 28).
+Make sure to show your appreciation and respect for the organization by turning down a job as quickly as you can.
+Call the employer to verbally decline the offer, or write a brief letter releasing the position (see Letters quide, page 28).